swathisiva212/BOOLEAN_FUNCTION_MINIMIZATION/README.md

 **Program:**
 /* Program to implement the given logic function and to verify its operations in quartus using Verilog programming.

-/*Developed by: swathi.s
+Developed by: swathi.s
 RegisterNumber:212223040219.

 **PROGRAM:**